Skip to content

 npm uninstall @seald-io/sdk-plugin-ssks-password scrypt

-import SealdSDKPluginSSKS2MR from '@seald-io/sdk-plugin-ssks-2mr'
+import SealdSDKPluginSSKS2MR from '@seald-io/sdk-plugin-ssks-2mr/browser'

-import { User } from './api'
+import { User } from './api.ts'

-const instantiateSealdSDK = ({ databaseKey, sessionID }) => {
+const instantiateSealdSDK = async ({ databaseKey, sessionID }: { databaseKey: string, sessionID: string }): Promise<void> => {

-sealdSDKInstance = SealdSDK({
+sealdSDKInstance = SealdSDKConstructor({

 appId: await getSetting('APP_ID'),